What Is Considered Middle Class Income?

-Alternative Definitions of Middle-Class Income
+Other Definitions of Middle-Class Income

 Robert Reich is a professor of Public Policy at the University of California-Berkeley.
 He is also the former Secretary of Labor.
 He has suggested that the middle class be defined as households making 50 percent higher and lower than the median.
 He suggests that the middle-class should fall within the $25,000 to $75,000 income range.
 About 50 million families earn within this range.

-Aaron Pacitti, an assistant professor of economics at Siena College in Loudonville, N.Y., had a different calculation.
-She said the middle of the middle class earns between $39,764 and $64,582 a year.
+Aaron Pacitti, an associate professor of economics at Siena College in Loudonville, N.Y., had a different calculation.
+He said the middle of the middle class earns between $39,764 and $64,582 a year.

-- Consumption.
 What about those who don't earn a high income but spend a lot?
 They appear to have a middle-class way of life.
 They may be living off savings, alimony, or government payments that aren't measured as income.
 The consumption measure defines middle class as those who spend between $38,200 and $49,900 a year.
 Professor James Sullivan from the University of Notre Dame proposed a consumption-based measure.
 He included housing, transportation, and entertainment.

-- Aspirations.
-Many people define the middle class by a set of values rather than financial measures.
+Some experts define the middle class by a set of values rather than financial measures.
 There’s a certain lifestyle that “feels” middle class to many.
 It includes the ability to buy a home and at least one car.
 The middle class should be able to afford college for their children and vacations.
 They can pay for a decent retirement and health care expenses.

 The Good Old Days